 Wat Arun

-The Temple of Dawn or Wat Arun is located in the more low-key, traditional neighbourhood of Thonburi on the west bank of the Chao Phraya River.
+The Temple of Dawn or Wat Arun is located in the more low-key, traditional neighborhood of Thonburi on the west bank of the Chao Phraya River.

 Wat Saket

-Wat Saket or Temple of the Golden Mount is one of our favourite temples in Bangkok.
+Wat Saket or Temple of the Golden Mount is one of our favorite temples in Bangkok.
 You won’t come across the crowds you find at The Grand Palace.

 Loha Prasat at Wat Ratchanadda

-Construction on the building itself began in 1846 and modelled after similar temples in Sri Lanka.
-Dress appropriately.
-Opens at 8.30 am.
+Construction on the building itself began in 1846 and was modeled after similar temples in Sri Lanka.

 There are many more temples that are worth visiting while in Bangkok, but these are those that should be at the top of your list on your first time in Bangkok.